Welcome to the Dino Trail!

 10:30 a.m.—11:30 a.m., Great Hall

 For ages 3-6, accompanied by an adult.
 Learn about giant creatures from the past that roamed the Connecticut River Valley.
 Program includes a story, activities, and crafts.
 Activities are indoors and outdoors, weather permitting.
 Siblings and friends welcome.
+Meet in the Great Hall.

-Saturday, 7/12: Great Greenfield DinoFest
+Saturday, 7/18: Great Greenfield DinoFest

 10 am - noon on the lawn in front of the 2nd Congregational Church on the Common